Packing Guide

 Quick answer

-Bring your usual BJJ gear, including gi, belt, No-Gi kit, rashguards, and any protective gear you personally use.
+Bring your usual BJJ gear, including gi, belt, No-Gi kit, rashguards, and any protective gear you personally use, unless the written timetable confirms a narrower list.

-Also bring a water bottle, towel, toiletries, travel insurance, passport, and comfortable clothes for Tbilisi downtime between sessions.
+Also consider a water bottle, towel, toiletries, appropriate travel insurance, passport, and comfortable clothes for time outside training.

 Confirm any date-specific gear needs before flying, especially if judo, wrestling, or extra conditioning is important to your camp plan.